 Plymouth Fire Department Annual October Open House

-Plymouth Fire Department hosts an annual open house at Fire Station III, 3300 Dunkirk Ln., each October.
-The open house is a opportunity to have fun together as a family and learn about safety at the same time.
-Attendees get a chance to experience the world of firefighters, police officers and paramedics through demonstrations, displays and hands-on activities.
+In October, the Plymouth Fire Department hosts an annual open house at Fire Station III.
+The interactive event features many fun activities that double as learning opportunities.
+Attendees get a close-up look at the world of firefighters, police officers and paramedics through demonstrations, displays and hands-on activities.

 Kids who bring in a drawing of a home fire escape plan or a homemade fire safety poster can trade it for a free pumpkin, harvest permitting.
 Families may also exchange a non-perishable food item for a free pumpkin.
 Donations go to Interfaith Outreach and People Responding in Social Ministry (PRISM).
 For more information, call 763-509-5198.

-Plymouth firefighters bring fire prevention and safety education into preschool - grade 6 classrooms.
-The presentations are particularly popular during National Fire Prevention Month each October.
+Plymouth firefighters bring fire prevention and safety education into preschool though grade 6 classrooms.
 Presentations are 50 minutes and include a video and hands-on instruction.
 The kindergarten presentation is 30 minutes.
-Weather permitting, firefighters take kids outside to see the fire truck.
+During the visit, firefighters take kids outside to see the fire truck (weather permitting).
 Call 763-509-5198 to schedule a visit.

 October is National Fire Prevention month and the Plymouth Fire Department sponsors a poster contest for fourth and fifth grade students.
 Kids can make their fire prevention posters at home or at school.

 Plymouth’s grand prize winner wins a ride to school in a fire truck.
 The Plymouth Crime and Fire Prevention Fund also award cash prizes.
 Firefighters escort the grand prize winner and his/her family to a regional poster contest banquet.